ilmanzo/ilmanzo.github.com/content/post/introduction_to_packaging_rust_applications.md

 2. a `_service` file
 3. a `cargo_config` file

 The first one is the classic RPM `.spec`, the recipe we need for cooking any `rpm` package.
 We leverage some macros to make the process smooth and easy.
-This also makes me notice there isn't yet a syntax highlighter for `spec` files...🤨
+This also makes me notice there isn't yet a syntax highlighter in Hugo for `spec` files...🤨

 ```bash
 $ cat battleship-rs.spec